DNSheng/tran/README.md

 - Clean up garbage code (unlikely, I may be the only one who will ever see and use this)

 # Versions

+## 0.13.1

+- Fixed critical problem with downloading (would retrieve wrong files)
+	- Caused due to altering temp file with name of remote directory

 ## 0.13